TurnOffTheTV/dawnline/README.md

 (DAW + online = DAWnline)

-An advanced web app for working with audio.
+An advanced, modern web app for working with audio.
 Currently a work in progress.

 With it, you ~~can~~ will be able to